Norton Password Manager vs 1Password: which is the best for you?

 Which one is more secure?

-However, where 1Password races ahead is that it has a more flexible multi-factor authentication (MFA).
-Moreover, it also offers safe data storage and has been rigorously audited by independent agencies.
+However, 1Password has a more flexible multi-factor authentication (MFA).
+It also offers secure data storage and has been rigorously audited by independent agencies.

-In striking contrast, Norton Password Manager doesn’t allow multi- or even two-factor authentication on desktop.
-Plus, the password manager doesn’t provide data storage and offers no information on whether it has been audited.
+In contrast, Norton Password Manager only allows 2-factor authentication.
+Plus, the password manager doesn’t provide data storage and lacks information about independent audits.

 Encryption

-1Password and Norton Password Manager offer 256-bit AES for encryption, which is the industry standard.
+Both 1Password and Norton Password Manager offer the industry standard 256-bit AES encryption.
 This is one of the most secure encryption methods and is near-impossible to decipher.

 1Password uses 256-bit AES encryption to encrypt the vault and PBKDF2 password hashing to protect your master password.
 On top of that, you get a 128-bit Secret Key, which is used alongside the account password to guard your data.
 With the virtually unbreakable vault and unguessable password, your data couldn’t be any safer.

 As for Norton Password Manager, it also secures your vault with 256-bit AES encryption.
-However, you’re not going to find bells and whistles like Secret Key.
+However, it lacks advanced features like the Secret Key.

-Additionally, both password managers’ zero-knowledge policy and end-to-end encryption mean that only you have access to your vault.
+Additionally, both password managers’ zero-knowledge architecture and end-to-end encryption mean that only you have access to your vault.
 Your data is free from interception and unauthorized access.

-Overall, both password managers offer the gold standard 256-bit AES for encryption.
-However, 1Password has a slight edge courtesy of its further fortification with Secret Key.
+Overall, both password managers offer the gold standard 256-bit AES encryption.
+However, 1Password gains an edge with its added layer of security through the Secret Key.

 Multifactor security

-In 1Password’s case, it has several two-factor authentication (2FA) options.
+1Password has several 2-factor authentication (2FA) options.
 To begin with, 2FA with authenticator apps like Authy, Google Authenticator, and Microsoft Authenticator is supported.
 Alternatively, you can send push notifications to your mobile using Duo Security to verify login requests.

 Data storage